Author: Chris Boggs

 The PAP Outline

 Every state Department of Insurance makes available some level of basic personal auto training for consumers.
-We are including a link to every state's personal auto policy resources.
+Click here to access PAP educational resources by state.
 If you look at multiple states, you will notice the level of detail and focus varies by state.

 If you want to provide more detail than the state provides or just want to develop your own outline, you can use the following outline for ideas to build your own personal auto program.